 Most likely, you'll get the manager's voicemail when you call the store.
-The message will sound similar to the phone call, but with a few tweaks to hook them to call you back.
+The message will sound similar to the phone call, but with a few tweaks because you need a hook to get them to call you back.
+A specific ask isn't suggested with this approach.
+SAY: